corydodt/Personal/README.d/runbook-mediacenter.md

     # - the .qcow2 file is the disk image, and it must be uncompressed
     qm disk import 101 Rocky-9-GenericCloud-Base.latest.x86_64.qcow2 local-lvm
     ```

+2. Proxmox Datacenter > pve > 101 (mediacenter) > Hardware

+3. Choose the new disk image in proxmox web, which will be labeled Unused Disk 0.

+4. [Edit], check the settings, it should by default have SCSI 0 selected.
+Just
+click [Add].
+This becomes **scsi0**.

 ## BOOT FROM SCSI